-- 1. Go to Project settings > Legacy automation. - SelectEditnext to the rule in your automation list.
+- 1. Go to Project settings >Automation. - 2.
+SelectEditnext to the rule in your automation list.
 The rule configuration screen appears. - 3.
-Unselect the Enable rule checkbox (at the bottom) and select Save.
+Untick the Enable rule checkbox (at the bottom) and click Save.

 Disabled rules appear in your automation list with a DISABLED badge.